EmbeddedSystemClass/ARM-Ports/test-libopencm3-stm32f1/README.md

 modified slightly to run on the ET-STAMP-STM32 and ET-STM32F103 boards.

 The makefiles use the load script for the ET-STM32F103 which is STM32F103RBT6 with 128kB FLASH memory and 20K RAM, so it is a medium density device.
+Do not use this with the tests aimed at the Stamp module as the memory sizes are incompatible.

 The ET-ARM Stamp module also works.
-This has a STM32F103RET6 which is a HD device with 512K FLASH, 64K SRAM.
+This has a STM32F103RET6 which is a high density device with 512K FLASH, 64K SRAM.
+The Makefiles for the Stamp include the load script for the STM32F103RET6 but will work with all tests having the load script for the STM32F103RBT6.

 Compile these with
 $ make -f Makefile-*name*